 Participants’ Registry

-HEnEx keeps a Participants Registry in which it keeps all Participants related data such as trade name, registered seat, own funds, share capital, details of legal representatives, details of Certified Traders that the Participant has designated to HEnEx as appointed traders, the date of commencement and termination of the capacity of Participant or the capacity of the Liquidity Provider.
+HEnEx keeps a Participants Registry in which it keeps all Participants related data such as trade name, registered seat, the Participant’s capacity per case according to the subsection 3.1.1 (2), data concerning the Transmission User with whom the Trading-only Participant has been contracted in case of a Trading-only Participant, details of legal representatives, details of Certified Traders that the Participant has designated to HEnEx as appointed traders, the date of commencement and termination of the capacity of Participant or the capacity of the Liquidity Provider.

 HEnEx keeps a separate registry with Certified Traders.